Scalingo/documentation/_posts/platform/internals/stacks/2000-01-01-scalingo-14-stack.md

 The following table lists available packages and versions for the stack scalingo-14.

 In general, apps do not typically interact directly with this level of operating system services.
-Certain app dependencies may, as well as apps that directly rely on the underlying operating system.
+Some app dependencies may, as well as apps that directly rely on the underlying operating system.
 The list below is provided to document the available operating system packages.

 {: .table }
 | Name | Version |